iamvazu/PoWEth-miner/README.md

 # PoWEth ERC20 Token Miner

-Allow to create PoW ERC 20 token, for fair distribution and continuation of Ethereum mining after PoS became real.
+Allow to create PoW ERC20 token, for fair distribution and continuation of Ethereum mining after PoS became real.

 Real advantages and use cases:
 1. ERC20 Tokens same fast/stable and reliable like Ethereum itself!